Capillary/ecom-api-document/source/includes/_groups.md

 Parameter | Type | Description
 -------- | ----- | -----------
-CreatedDate | date | Date when the group is created IsActive | enum | States whether the group is true or false MessageDate | date | -NA-
+CreatedDate | date | Date when the group is created IsActive | enum | States whether the group is in active state (true) or inactive state (false) MessageDate | date | -NA-
-UpdatedDate | date | Date when the group is updated - user added or removed MemberCount | int | Total members in the group
+UpdatedDate | date | Date when the group is updated, i.e., either an user added or removed MemberCount | int | Total members in the group